hasanzalkout20/DBFinalProj/frontend/README.md

 10. To quit running the frontend, open the frontend terminal and input the command: control + C
 11. To quit running the backend, open the backend terminal and input the command: control + C

+Requirements.txt:

+Flask==3.0.0
+mysql-connector-python==8.2.0
+python-dotenv==1.0.0
+flask-cors==4.0.0

+#need to run this so that the correct packages and dependencies download
+#command to run
+#pip3 install -r backend/requirements.txt

+Auto-generated README info:

 # Getting Started with Create React App